mongodb/docs-cluster-to-cluster-sync/source/includes/opts/disableVerification.rst

 When disabled, ``mongosync`` does not verify the migration.
 For alternative verification methods, see :ref:`c2c-verification`.

-This option is intended as a workaround for customers that experience an OOM kill when running ``mongosync`` with verification and cannot allocate more resources or tolerate restarting verification.
+This option provides a workaround for customers that experience an OOM kill when running ``mongosync`` with verification and cannot allocate more resources or tolerate restarting verification.
 It allows the migration to complete